Career Information

 College Fairs: How They Work (and How to Make Them Work for You)

-One struggle many rising high school seniors face is determining which colleges are truly right for them – and there are a lot to choose from.
-To narrow your choices – and to learn more about schools that aren’t already on your radar – you might want to consider attending a college fair.
+One struggle many high school students face is determining which colleges are truly right for them – and there are a lot to choose from.
+To narrow your choices, and to learn more about schools that aren’t already on your radar, you might want to consider attending a college fair.

 Why They’re Important for You